getpawprint/slate/source/includes/_web_requests.md

 reason | string? | Optional.
 User's reason for the records request. stripe_token | string? | Optional.
 Payment information (not charged until the request is submitted). signature | string? | Optional.
-Link to the user's electronic signature.
+Link to the user's electronic signature. promocode | string? | Optional.
+Promotion code; its effect appears in previews and will be applied when the request is submitted.

 ## Update a request
 > Request example